MoSaeed450/MoSaeed450/README.md

 ## 🚀 About Me
 - Passionate Front-end Developer specialized in **React** and **Next.js**
-- Focused on building **high-performance websites** with strong UX
+- Focused on building **high-performance websites** with strong UX and **great animations**
 - Experienced with **TailwindCSS, Framer Motion, GSAP, Redux Toolkit**
-- Always improving, learning, and building real-world projects
+- Always improving, learning, and trying to be better

 ---